hippohippo-ai/AIDualChat/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+As of 2025-10-03, this project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.

 ---